 That’s a tough question to answer.
-After evaluating different parameters I would purchase between XEI or XIU based on the following reasons.
+Personally, I would purchase between XEI or XIU based on the following reasons.

 - Low MER for both XEI and XIU.

-- XEI has one of the highest yields and holds 75 securities.
-Although the top 10 holdings are dominated by banks, energy, pipeline, and telecommunications and take up over 45% of the fund assets, holding 75 securities does provide quite a bit of diversification.
-If your goal is yield, then XEI may be a good choice.
+- XEI has one of the highest yields and holds 75 securities which provides good diversification.
+If your goal is yield with decent diversification, then XEI may be a good choice.

-- XIU has the lowest MER with the lowest yield of all 7 top Canadian dividend ETFs.
-But it also has the highest five year return out of all the dividend ETFs compared.
-XIU does track closely with the TSX composite index.
-Therefore, if you want an ETF that tracks the Canadian market while focuses on both dividend income and total return, XIU may be one of the best Canadian dividend ETFs to hold in your portfolio.
+- XIU has the lowest MER with a decent yield of 2.4%, which is the second lowest yield among these best Canadian dividend ETFs.
+XIU tracks closely with the TSX composite index.
+Therefore, if you want an ETF that tracks the Canadian market while focusing on both dividend income and total return, XIU may be one of the best Canadian dividend ETFs to hold in your portfolio.